|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 As dinner is being prepared by the guides, hors d’oeuvres will be served and you will have an opportunity to relax and reflect on the day with your fellow traveling companions or possibly meditate.

 The meals we serve are hearty and delicious, complete with fresh ingredients and a variety of foods.
 A typical morning on a multi-day trip might start with French toast, turkey bacon, fruit, orange juice, and coffee or tea.
-Lunch might be a delicious salad, spread of cold cuts and cheeses with several types of bread, or pitas stuffed with veggies and hummus.
+Lunch might be a delicious salad wrap, or pitas stuffed with veggies and hummus.
 There are always cookies and a cooling drink.
 At dinner, our guides’ cooking skills truly shine—pan seared salmon, chicken enchiladas, and delicious stir-fry dishes are all part of their repertoire.
 Dinner generally includes a salad, and desserts are frequent.
-Hors d’oeuvres are a pleasant surprise before many meals.
+Hors d’oeuvres are a pleasant surprise before most meals.

 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
 If you have food allergies or restrictions, we will do our best to accommodate your needs.
 However, there may be a supplemental menu fee, ranging from $5-$25 per person per day, to cover any increase in our increased costs.